 The writing field is full of negativity.
 Unless you’re a big shot like J. K. Rowling or John Green, there’s a high chance there’ll be resistance.
 That includes:

 - Where’s your second job?
 You know, the job that can actually give you an income?

 - You’ll never be able to publish a book.
 It’s too difficult.

 - You’re still working on that book?
 It’s been years.

 - Don’t submit to that publishing company.
 You’ll get rejected.

 I know It’s tough, but there are also people who will push you forward.
 If not, I will.
 You can publish.
 You can get your books sold.
 Trust me, you can.
 Once you get past all the negativity, it gets better.
 I promise.

 It takes forever to start.

 Your first few books will always be the hardest to write and sell.
 Getting yourself out there is it difficult too and takes a while to happen.
 After writing the book, editing takes longer than that.
 Making a query letter now?
 That’s going to be a few extra months.
-Waiting to hear back from agents?
+Waiting to hear back from agent who wants to publish you?
 That’ll be a few extra months or sometimes years.

 It’s insane how long it can take.
 But if you’re doing something every day, you’re climbing that mountain.
-After everything has been said and done for, it’ll feel amazing.
+After everything, it’ll feel amazing.
 I promise.
 The view from the mountain is worth the climb.